anthorai/ANTHOR-AI/replit.md

 # Anthor AI - Mocha App

 ## Overview
 This is a React + Vite application with a Cloudflare Workers backend built using the Mocha framework.
-The app features an AI-focused website with passwordless email authentication via Supabase, multiple pages (Home, About, Products, Services, Blog, Contact), and custom branding with "ANKIT RATHOR" in italics.
+The app features an AI-focused website with traditional email/password authentication via Supabase, multiple pages (Home, About, Products, Services, Blog, Contact), and custom branding with "ANKIT RATHOR" in italics.

 ## Project Architecture